jdh8/blueberry-precision/src/wj/README.md

 # Strawberry Polish Club

 Our Polish Club opening contains minimum clubs like *Polish Club 2020: Expert*.
-We adjust the 1♦ opening to contain 18--20 unbalanced diamonds with no 4-card major.
+I adjust the 1♦ opening to contain 18--20 unbalanced diamonds with no 4-card major.
 This method makes 1♣-1♦-3m limited enough (21--23) for their level.

 |  -   |   |